Silverr12/DMA-CFW-Guide/README.md

 ## **5. Other Config Space Changes**
-1. Decide whether you want to modify your config space in the `configspace.coe` file, which:
-   - Has a higher probability of (user) error
-   - Is less time-consuming  <br />
-- **or** in the Vivado IP core, which:
-   - Requires more effort
-   - Is easier to grasp

-**I will first explain how to make the changes in the Vivado IP core editor.
-If you would instead like to make your changes in the configspace.coe file please scroll down to the appropriate section.**

-### For Vivado configspace edit
   1. In Vivado, navigate to `pcie_7x_0_core_top` as shown in the image, and use the magnifying glass in the top left of the text editor to search for these different lines to match them to your donor card

 ![image](https://github.com/Silverr12/DMA-CFW-Guide/assets/48173453/c018b760-cb8f-4c08-9efc-e5a3cdd8ed8d)